 In general, the ball bearing hinges are higher quality and prevent squeaking of the hinges better than the plain bearing hinges.
 Hinge Outlet carries both, but we recommend the ball bearing hinges for most residential applications.
 For more in depth information on the types of hinges, please visit our Hinge Resource Library.

 How many hinges do I need to purchase?

 Now that you are educated on the hinge sizes, hole patterns, and types of hinges for residential use, you need to start counting your doors.
 Once you have determined how many interior and exterior doors you have along with the types and sizes of hinges you need for every door, you are ready to go shopping.
 A couple things to make a note of before purchasing your door hinges:

 - Most hinges today are sold in pairs.

 - A pair of hinges is two complete sets of hinges as displayed below.
 Unfortunately, if you only had to replace hinges for one door, you would need to order two pairs of hinges.

-For more information on Hinge Outlet, take a minute to watch the following video.
+For more information on Installing Door Hinges, take a minute to watch the following video.

 The Hinge Outlet Management Team